Jason-M-Kane/Hybrid-TFTP-Application/README.md

 # Hybrid-TFTP-Application
-Software developed for URI Masters Thesis “Development of a hybrid TFTP Application”
+Software developed for URI Masters Thesis “Development of a Hybrid TFTP Application”
 Applications were designed for Windows and come with MSVC 2010 .sln files

 Server Information